-Find out how to use lifting straps with our step-by-step illustrated guide by former PT and fitness expert Roger Lockridge.
+Find out how to use lifting straps for a rock solid grip with our step-by-step illustrated guide by former PT and fitness expert Roger Lockridge.

 Does your grip give out before your legs do when you deadlift?
 It can be frustrating to know you’re capable of lifting more weight, only to have it slip out your hands before your target muscles are worked effectively.